john-science/python_for_scientists/classes/01_basic_syntax/lecture_01.md

      else:                       # error: inconsistent dedent
        return (n - 1) + (n - 2)

 In the end, the only way to make your code correct *and* readable is to be consistent with your indents.
 Do the same thing every time.
-The standard is four space per indent:
+The standard is four spaces per indent:

     if n == 0:
         return 0